radiantearth/community-sprints/workstreams/core-api-mechanics.md

 metadata workstream.
 Ideally there is also a way to define a vendor specific set of fields using the same API structure.

 **Day 3:** An OpenAPI 3.0 version of the specification that is validated by running code.
 With coherent granular components also defined as OpenAPI snippets that can be reused.
 Plus feedback to WFS 3.0 group of what works and doesn't in their spec.
+Also a solid name for the specification.

 **Stretch goals / Follow up:**
 * 3 working servers and 2 working clients (and aiming for 7+ servers and 4+ clients in 3 months)